tz-dev/PMS-QC/PMS Theory as a Structural Layer for Quantum Computing.md

 potential control and governance architecture for emerging hybrid QC/AI systems.

 Several directions for future work follow naturally.
+All paper-specific refinements discussed here are deliberately isolated in an optional extension layer (PMS-QC_EXT), ensuring that the core PMS operator grammar and the generic PMS-QC layer remain stable, reusable and independent of individual research contexts.
 First, **compiler-level integration** could enable PMS-annotated quantum programs to be validated and translated into backend circuits, bridging operator-level constraints with physical execution.
 Second, **agentic